syshen/node-cloudwatch/README.markdown

 # node-cloudwatch

-This is an Amazon CloudWatch wrapper used for pushing custom metrics (based on node-ec2 and simple-rest-client).
+This is an AWS CloudWatch client for Node.js.
 For a real use-case, see `examples.js` or [node-monitor](https://github.com/franklovecchio/node-monitor).

-### Usage
+### Pre-Reqs

 Via the command line, or `process.env`, set: